INSTALLATION RECOMMENDATIONS & GUIDE

 - It’s better to start out with fewer studs and add more if you need them.

-- WHEN INSTALLING OR RE-STUDDING A TRACK, ALWAYS TEST THE TRACTION IN A SAFE MANNER TO BE SURE THAT IT’S HANDLING THE WAY YOU WANT IT TO HANDLE.
+- WHEN INSTALLING OR RE-STUDDING A TRACK, ALWAYS TEST THE TRACTION IN SAFE CONDITIONS TO BE SURE THAT IT’S HANDLING THE WAY YOU WANT IT TO HANDLE.

 - Size/horsepower of the motor